 Reading Comprehension and Vocabulary are Connected

 Going back to my first year of teaching, I found that reading comprehension was impacted directly by vocabulary.
-I had a student that could read beautifully and fluently, but when asked what it was that she read, she went blank.
+I had a student who could read beautifully and fluently, but when asked what it was that she read, she went blank.

 Comprehension is the ability to understand and use what you have read or learned.
 Vocabulary is the body of words you know.
 Reading comprehension involves understanding, analyzing, and synthesizing words, sentences, and ideas.
 Words are everywhere, so as we improve our word knowledge, our vocabulary, we improve comprehension.

 Since vocabulary is the knowledge base of words and their meanings, it is the go-to place in our memory system.
 Our brain sifts through our memory bank to make sense of words.
 One of the ways it does this is to make associations.
 When we make an association, it is easier for us to remember.